-Connect a standard RJ-45 cable to the network port of the camera.
-Generally a crossover cable is used for directly connection to PC, while a direct cable is used for connection to a hub.
+Connect a standard RJ-45 cable to the network port of the network camera.
+Generally a cross-over cable is used for directly connection to PC, while a direct cable is used for connection to a hub.
+You can also use a router featuring PoE (Power over Ethernet) to supply power to the camera.